bumble-tech/live-mosaic/README.md

-## Welcome to Puzzyx Challenge!
+## Welcome to the Bumble Tech Live Mosaic Challenge!

 We are very happy to see you here!

 **Before starting please make sure to fill your details [here](https://forms.gle/6QxSXJ7SWPtWXrP99) to join the shuffle.**

-Puzzyx is a multiplatform application created by lovely Bumble developers using Appyx where we aim to finish a puzzle with content created by Droidcon attendees!
+The Live Mosaic is a multiplatform application created by lovely Bumble developers using Appyx where we aim to finish a puzzle with content created by Droidcon attendees!
 Pick you photo or text content, add it to puzzle and let it shine on our screen! ✨✨